 - Resource Center

 If you prefer to construct a portfolio or simply want to focus on one fund, we offer single fund options that allow you to recommend exchanges and rebalance your philanthropic account as you see fit based on risk tolerance, asset allocation decisions, giving time frames, and charitable goals.
 The majority of our single fund options are made up of one underlying Vanguard mutual fund.
 For qualifying donors, we also offer exclusive access to The Investment Fund for Foundations Multi-Asset Fund.

 The table below details our single fund investment options.
-Click on the links for an overview, performance summary, and prospectus on each underlying fund.1 The expense ratios are assessed by the underlying funds and vary based on allocation and account status; Vanguard Charitable does not itself charge investment fees.
+Click on each link for an overview, performance summary, and prospectus for the underlying fund.1 The expense ratios are assessed by the underlying funds and vary based on allocation and account status; Vanguard Charitable does not itself charge investment fees.
 Any single fund option can be combined with other single or multi-fund options.
 See our multi-fund options.